knyete/Micropython-scheduler/README.md

 It facilitates a style of programming based on the concept of routines offering the illusion of running concurrently.
 This can simplify the process of interacting with physical devices.
-Consider the task of reading 12 pushbuttons.
+Consider the task of reading 12 push-buttons.
 Mechanical switches such as buttons suffer from contact bounce.
-This means that several rapidly repeating transitions can occur when the button is pushed or realeased.
+This means that several rapidly repeating transitions can occur when the button is pushed or released.
 The simplest way to eliminate this is, on receipt of the first transition, to wait (typically 20ms) and check the state of the button.
 By then the bouncing will be over and its state can be read.
 Doing this in linear code for 12 buttons can get messy.
 So we write